gostores/afero/README.md

 ### SftpFs

-Afero has experimental support for secure file transfer protocol (sftp).
+fsintra has experimental support for secure file transfer protocol (sftp).
 Which can be used to perform file operations over a encrypted channel.

 ## Filtering Backends